docsforadobe/javascript-tools-guide/10 - Scripting Access to XMP Metadata/xmpscript-object-reference.rst

 String

-The namespace of the property; see "Schema namespace string constants" on page 262.
+The namespace of the property; see :ref:`schema-namespace-string-constants`.
 Typically used when browsing metadata with an XMPIterator object.

 options